mgsloan/todoist-shortcuts/development.md

 * Old version message overlaps badly with todo list that's larger than a screenful.

-* Allow usage of various standard todoist shortcuts.
-Particularly `u`.
-There are currently two attempts at this in the code, one as actions and one as exceptions for the key handler.
-Infuriatingly, neither is working right now.

-  - An alternative approach already used for `q` is just to reimplement in terms of mouse clicks.
-Doesn't always work for undo, though.
-Implementation of `f` / `/` is sort of there, but focusing the search bar doesn't work.

 * Make left pane visible when in navigate mode.
 Here's how to do it:

   - Have a special class applied to body when in navigate mode.
 Apply the